stelligent/cloudpatrol_gem/README.md

 Now that you've intalled the CloudPatrol CLI, here are some snippets you can use.

+Currently, there are four services that CloudPatrol can manage.
+They are cloudformation, ec2, iam and opsworks.
+To get a listing of all the services that CloudPatrol can manage, type:
+1. ```bundle exec bin/cloudpatrol --aws_access_key_id=ID --aws_secret_access_key=KEY cloudpatrol```

 To get a listing of the methods you can use for a service, enter help next to the service name.
 For example:

 1. ```bundle exec bin/cloudpatrol --aws_access_key_id=ID --aws_secret_access_key=KEY ec2 help```